okube-ai/laktory/docs/concepts/cli.md

 ```cmd
 laktory --help
 ```
-The CLI supports 3 main commands `preview`, `deploy` and `run` providing full support for common CI/CD operations, whether locally from the terminal or using your favorite a CI/CD tool like GitHub actions, Azure DevOps or Gitlab.
+The CLI supports 4 main commands `preview`, `deploy`, `run` and `destroy` providing full support for common CI/CD operations, whether locally from the terminal or using your favorite a CI/CD tool like GitHub actions, Azure DevOps or Gitlab.

 The CLI also offers a `quickstart` command for quickly setting up a working example of a Laktory stack.

 ### commands

 #### quickstart
-`laktory quickstart` setup a working example of a stock prices pipeline that you can use as a baseline.
+`laktory quickstart` setup a working example of a deployable stack that you can use as a baseline.
 See [Quickstart](/quickstart) for more details.

 #### init
 `laktory init` setups IaC backend and download required resources.
 Only available with Terraform backend.